 So, everything conspired to turn me into a young leader.

-She kept a certain social distancing from people and seemed way too humble, almost ashamed in the midst of those children – so full of life and perfect they were in her eyes.
+She used to keep a certain social distancing from people and seemed way too humble, almost ashamed in the midst of those children – so full of life and perfect they were to her eyes.

-She also had a sad look, though it was not bleak, nor did it convey any inferiority.
-It was a look as if she was asking apologies, provoking admiration and commotion – especially on me.
+She also had a sad look, although it was neither gloomy nor did it convey any inferiority.
+It was a look that seemed to mean that she was asking apologies, causing admiration and commotion in everyone – especially me.